cc-archive/sotc-2015/mini.md

 <img src="img/hits.svg" alt="" style="width: 100%; overflow: hidden;" />

 #### CC licensed work is retained, reused, revised, remixed, and redistributed in infinite ways.
 We captured just a slice of this massively distributed collaboration by measuring the number of times CC licensed work gets accessed from the global pool of content.

----

-Note: Data tracks downloads on CC license buttons, or the number of times CC licensed content was viewed on a web page.
-Dig into our data sources.

 -----